Updated Jan 29, 2026

 You'll need to follow these three steps when publishing to the app stores:

-1. Create an Eye-Grabbing Icon: Once your app is listed on the app stores, you’ll want it to stand out.
-Create a unique icon that reflects your business’s brand and grabs attention.
+1. Create an Eye-Grabbing Icon: Once your app is listed on the app stores, you'll want it to stand out.
+Create a unique icon that reflects your business's brand and grabs attention.
+You don't need to be a graphic designer—just sign up for a service like Looka and build your icon yourself.

-1. Write a Smart Meta Description: Before launching your app, do a search for “delivery apps” on the Apple App Store and Google Play Store.
-For instance, if you’re releasing a book delivery app, search for “book delivery apps” in the app stores.
-Read the top 3 listing’s meta descriptions, and be on the lookout for keywords.
+2. Write a Smart Meta Description: Before launching your app, search for "delivery apps" on the Apple App Store and Google Play Store.
+Read the top 3 listings' meta descriptions and be on the lookout for keywords.
+Weave the keywords you find into your meta description.
+Ensure your description clearly and concisely describes all your app's features so your audience knows precisely what it gives them.

 How to publish to the Apple App Store